brucefan1983/lsqt-matlab/README.md

 # lsqt-matlab
 A 200-line MATLAB code for a linear-scaling quantum transport method

-This code can be used to obtain intrinsic electronic transport properties of large systems described by a real-space tight-binding Hamiltonian together with one or more types of disorder.
+This code can be used to obtain intrinsic electronic transport properties of large systems described by a real-space tight-binding Hamiltonian.
+It differs from the GPUQT code (https://github.com/brucefan1983/gpuqt) in two ways:
+* The GPUQT is more than two orders of magnitude faster.
+* The GPUQT accept inputs for a general Hamiltonian, but the current code is only for the square lattice model with Anderson disorder.

 The major references for the implementation are (check the references cited in the papers below for original works on this method):
 * [1] Z. Fan, A. Uppstu, T. Siro, and A. Harju, Efficient linear-scaling quantum transport calculations on graphics processing units and applications on electron transport in graphene, Comput.
 Phys.
 Commun.
 185, 28 (2014).